-The Baltimore Orioles have had a rather storied history, dating back to its roots in both the cities of Milwaukee and St. Louis.
+The Baltimore Orioles have had a rather storied history, dating back to the franchise’s roots in both Milwaukee and St. Louis.
 In Baltimore, however, the O’s have had much more success than in the franchise’s first two stops.
 Baltimore has seen the likes of Cal Ripken Jr., Eddie Murray, and Brooks Robinson, among others, call the city home.
 And, the town has seen plenty of playoff baseball over the years.
 But how many World Series titles have the Orioles won in its history?
 Let’s take a look at the O’s playoff successes.

 The Baltimore Orioles franchise has won three World Series titles, in 1966, 1970, and 1983.